millerms/CranburyChiropractic/index.md

 - **Evaluate:** Short, focused screens to find the *limiter* (what’s holding you back).
 We review your history, check movement/coordination, and use tools like a balance tracker when helpful.
 - **Plan:** Right‑sized care matched to your goals — targeted drills, adjustments or manual work when appropriate, and simple home exercises you’ll actually do.
-- **Treat:** Precise, gentle techniques; add‑ons like Class IV laser or shockwave when appropriate.
+- **Treat:** Precise, gentle techniques; add‑ons like Class III cold laser or shockwave when appropriate.
 We explain each step and adapt to your comfort.
 - **Track:** Quick rechecks so you can feel and see progress.
 We adjust the plan based on what works for you.